castai/docs/docs/index.md

 ## CAST AI benefits

-CAST AI combines instant AI-driven cloud optimization with Kubernetes.
 It is one platform that cuts your cloud costs, boosts DevOps, and prevents downtime.

+## Get started

+Deploy your first cluster just in 5-10 minutes.
+Follow our [getting started](../getting-started.md) guide to try it out!

 ## Community